 - You cannot use foreign currency.

-- You can use your loonies and twonies on the three Amtrak trains that run in Canada while they are in Canada.
+- You can use your loonies and twonies on the Maple Leaf while it runs in Canada.

 Identification is sometimes required when using a credit or debit card or purchasing adult beverages, so have yours ready if needed.

-If you have an Amtrak credit card, you can receive 10-20% cashback on your bill, depending on the card you have.
+If you have an Amtrak credit card, you can receive 10 to 20% cashback on your bill, depending on the card you hold.

 Where you can eat Amtrak cafe car purchases

-Going to the cafe car is an excellent way to stretch my legs and break up the trip on an Amtrak adventure.
-They are also great places to meet new people.
+Visiting the café car is a fantastic way to stretch your legs and break up your journey during an Amtrak adventure.
+It’s also a great place to meet fellow travelers and share stories.

-When traveling, you have options for where you can enjoy your purchases.
-You can have your meal or drink in the cafe car, coach or business class seat, sleeping accommodations, or the observation car.
+Once you’ve purchased it, you can choose where to enjoy it.
+You can eat or drink in the café car, your coach or business-class seat, sleeping accommodations, or even the Sightseer Car.

 Bringing food onto Amtrak trains

 You can bring food and drink onto Amtrak trains but must refrain from consuming them in food cars.
-Due to space, food safety, and the FDA, Amtrak cannot store, refrigerate, or heat personal food or medication.
+Due to space, food safety, and the FDA, Amtrak cannot store, refrigerate, or heat personal food, drinks, or medication.

 Passengers in coach class can bring alcohol on the train but cannot consume it in public areas such as coach seats, business class, or lounge areas.
 The lesson is that if you bring alcohol, please store and leave it.